 In Chapter 3, Confucius expands his thoughts on virtuous leadership by stating: “If you lead through laws and regulations and maintain order through punishments, people will avoid them but won’t develop a sense of shame.
 If you lead through virtue and keep them in line with the rites, they will develop a sense of shame and unite behind you.”

 Similar sentiments are echoed towards the end of the book.
 In Chapter 19, Confucius tells Duke Ai, the titular ruler of the state of Lu, that in order to win the support of the people he should “Promote the upright and place them above the crooked”.
 In the following chapter, he goes on to tell Ji Kangzi, the real power behind the throne of Lu, that if he treats the people with dignity “they will be respectful” and if he promotes capable people and teaches ones who lack ability, “they will be diligent.”

 Virtuous leadership was by no means a “soft” option.
 It required a ruler to live up to the rigorous set of values that Confucius believed had been embodied by early Western Zhou rulers such as King Wu, the founder of the dynasty, and his brother (and hero of Confucius) the Duke of Zhou.

 It also necessitated a high degree of trust on the part of the ruler that the people would respond by spontaneously following the example he set rather than seeing it as a sign of weakness that could be easily exploited.

-Not surprisingly, none of the rulers that Confucius was prepared to make this leap of faith and ignored his advice.
+Perhaps not surprisingly, none of the rulers that Confucius met was prepared to make this leap of faith and ignored his advice.